codebar/ios-tutorials/src/docs/cookie-clicker-storyboard.md

   }
   ```

-### 9. Run your app in the iPhone 7 Plus simulator again, and tap on the button.
+### 9. Run your app in the simulator again, and tap on the button.

   ![step8](assets/cookie_clicker_storyboard/step8.gif)